-1. Students will now try to apply the evidence they have gathered to a more complex situation: living organisms.
+- 1. Students will now try to apply the evidence they have gathered to a more complex situation: living organisms.
 In this case, their radish or bean plants.
-Using slide 14, have students make predictions for the mass changes they would expect to see.

-- 2. Follow the instructions on the worksheets to test out mass changes in one or more groups' radish/bean plants.
+Using slide 14, have students make predictions for the mass changes they would expect to see. - 2.
+Follow the instructions on the worksheets to test out mass changes in one or more groups' radish/bean plants.
 Give students time to complete the rest of their worksheets and allow time for any questions that might come up.
 Use slide 15 to discuss their predictions. - 3.
 Using slide 16 as a prompt, have a concluding discussion on all of the demonstrations and observations the students have made, specifically addressing the ideas of permanent structural change and growth.
 Students should conclude that adding water produced a change in mass, but not in size.
+If time allows, have students weigh their plants again the next day.
+Did they lose mass?
+Where did the water go?
+In addition to evaporation, you could introduce the concept of transpiration here.